danja/hyperdata-static/danny.ayers.name/codice-fiscale/README.md

 I run the code.
 Code says **G**.

-Just totally fuck off, still not resolved. an hour I won't get back.
+Just totally fuck off, still not resolved.
+That's an hour I won't get back.

 I do also have a residence card ('permanent residence' - but only valid until 2032, likely screwed by Brexit, I should apply for citizenship soon).